 Every age thinks it’s making the environment more human, but changes are always reflected.
 If I had to say what the greatest change has been in my more than 50 years as an architect?
 It is sustainable ecology.
 It has made tremendous changes to architecture… not enough… but still impactful.

-If we go back through history to the beginning of the modern movement, the big change came in the form of the steel frame in Chicago, the lift and the telephone.
+If we go back through history to the beginning of the modern movement, the big change came in the form of the steel frame and steel buildings in Chicago, the lift and the telephone.
 You simply couldn’t build high-rise buildings without these two innovations.

 [Prof. Mohsen Mostafavi] We are very aware of distinct periods.
 When we now reflect on the medieval period,the renaissance or the baroque…. each of these temporal moments in reality are identified to us because of their specificity, differences in approach and differences in outcome.
 Many of the qualities that we find in baroque architecture are (or at least should be) of incredible relevance to what we do today.